tfausak/tfausak.github.io/_posts/2015-02-19-announcing-stoplight-a-ruby-circuit-breaker.md

 ![][1]

-I am proud to announce the release of [Stoplight][] version 1.0.0!
-Stoplight is like traffic control for your code.
-It's an implementation of the [circuit breaker design pattern][] as a Ruby gem.
-Use it to gracefully handle code that can fail every now and then.
+I am proud to announce the first stable release of [Stoplight][]!
+It's like traffic control for your code.
+Stoplight implements the [circuit breaker design pattern][] in Ruby.
+Use it to gracefully handle things that occasionally fail.

-To start using Stoplight, install [the `stoplight` gem][].
+To get started, install [the `stoplight` gem][].

 {% highlight sh %}
 $ gem install stoplight --version '~> 1.0'
 {% endhighlight %}

 Once you've done that, use [the `Stoplight` method][] to create stoplights.
-Each stoplight needs a name and some code to run.
+Each stoplight needs a name and a block to run.
 Here's a simple example that calculates a rough approximation of pi.

 {% highlight rb %}
 require 'stoplight'

-stoplight = Stoplight('pi') { 22.0 / 7.0 }
+stoplight = Stoplight('roughly-pi') { 22.0 / 7.0 }
 stoplight.run
 # => 3.142857142857143
 stoplight.color
 # => "green"
 {% endhighlight %}

-Stoplights start green.
-If their code fails enough times, they switch to red.
+Stoplights start off green.
+If they fail enough, they switch to red.
-When they're red, they won't run their code anymore.
-Instead they'll short circuit by raising a red light error.
+When they're red, they short circuit and raise an error.
+Here's an example that will never succeed.

 {% highlight rb %}
-stoplight = Stoplight('problematic') { 'oh'[:no] }
+stoplight = Stoplight('no-conversion') { 'oh'[:no] }
 stoplight.run
 # TypeError: no implicit conversion of Symbol into Integer
 stoplight.run
 # TypeError: no implicit conversion of Symbol into Integer
 stoplight.run
-# Switching problematic from green to red because TypeError no implicit conversion of Symbol into Integer
+# Switching no-conversion from green to red because TypeError no implicit conversion of Symbol into Integer
 # TypeError: no implicit conversion of Symbol into Integer
 stoplight.color
 # => "red"
 stoplight.run
-# Stoplight::Error::RedLight: problematic
+# Stoplight::Error::RedLight: no-conversion
 {% endhighlight %}

+By default, stoplights pass errors through them.
+When they're red, they'll raise a red light error.
-Sometimes it makes sense to return a default value instead of raising an error.
+Sometimes it makes sense to return a default value instead.
-You can accomplish this by using a fallback.
+You can do this by using a fallback.
 If the stoplight is green and raises an error, it'll run the fallback instead.
-If the stoplight is red, it'll just run the fallback instead of raising a red light error.
+If the stoplight is red, it'll run the fallback instead of raising an error.
+Here's an example that uses a fallback.

 {% highlight rb %}
 stoplight = Stoplight('zero') { 1 / 0 }.with_fallback { 0 }